• Schedule an Appointment

 March 11, 2019

-Granted – it can feel reassuring to come determine a reason why we or other people behave in certain ways.
+Granted – it can feel reassuring to try and determine a reason why we or other people behave in certain ways.
 However, just having insight and knowing (or thinking that we know) the reason underlying people’s motivations does not always lead to taking effective action regarding the situation.
-While, to quote Socrates, “The unexamined life is […]
+While, to quote Socrates, “The unexamined life […]

 Read More